-Minwax® Pre-Stain Wood Conditioner prepares bare wood for staining.
-It penetrates the grain of the wood to promote uniform acceptance of oil-based stains.
+Minwax® Pre-Stain Wood Conditioner penetrates the grain of the wood to promote uniform acceptance of wood stain.

 [tab title=”Product Details”]